guemesturb/flow-deep-learning/README.md

 Güemes, A., Discetti, S., Ianiro, A., Sirmacek, B., Azizpour, H., & Vinuesa, R. (2021).
 From coarse wall measurements to turbulent velocity fields with deep learning. *arXiv preprint arXiv:2103.07387.*

 ## **Authorship**
 This repository has been developed in collaboration between the KTH Royal Institute of Technology and Universidad Carloss III de Madrid.
-The following researches and students are acknowledged for their contributions:
+The following researches and students, alphabetically lister, are acknowledged for their contributions:
 - Alejandro Güemes
+- Andrea Ianiro
+- Beril Sirmacek
 - Hampus Tober
+- Hossein Azizpour
-- Beril Sirmacek
+- Ricardo Vinuesa
 - Stefano Discetti
-- Andrea Ianiro
-- Hossein Azizpour

 ## **Contributing**
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.